wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-ways-working/includes/collaboration-culture.md

 ## Report: Glossary

-A *Glossary* is also included in the dashboard, providing a reference for the metrics and terminology used across the Collaboration assessment.
+A *Glossary* is also included in the dashboard, providing a reference for the metrics and terminology used across the Ways of Working assessment.

 ![The Glossary report](../media/glossary.png)